-Preheat the oven to 400 degrees.
-Place the potatoes on a rimmed baking sheet.
-Drizzle with the 1/4 cup olive oil and sprinkle with salt and pepper.
+- Preheat the oven to 400 degrees F. Place the potatoes on a rimmed baking sheet.
+Drizzle with the ¼ cup olive oil and sprinkle with salt and pepper.

-Place the asparagus on a rimmed baking sheet, and drizzle with olive oil.
+- Place the asparagus on a rimmed baking sheet, and drizzle with olive oil.
 Toward the end of the potato cooking time, place the asparagus in the oven.
 Bake until tender but still bright green, about 5-7 minutes.

-While everything cooks, make the dressing.
+- While everything cooks, make the dressing.
 Place the sweet onion, Dijon mustard, olive oil, apple cider vinegar, maple syrup, salt, and pepper in a jar with a lid.
 Shake well.

-Once the asparagus is cool enough to handle, chop into one inch pieces.
+- Once the asparagus is cool enough to handle, chop into one inch pieces.
 Place the asparagus and potatoes in a large bowl and pour the dressing on top.
 Toss to coat.